 The achievement gap in education was one of the first educational disparities I was taught as a college student.
-As a reflection of my own White privilege, I didn’t initially understand how it’s an umbrella term for so many other gaps that fall under it.
+As a reflection of my own White privilege, I didn’t initially understand how it’s an umbrella term for so many other gaps.
 My predominantly White teachers and professors framed the achievement gap only as a socioeconomic or wealth problem.
 They affirmed that economic factors were the main determinants of academic success.

 Singleton explains that while income does impact achievement, wealth or poverty level only tells part of the picture.
 Singleton uses SAT score data to show that even if parental income increases, the racial gap in achievement between Black, Hispanic, White, Asian, and other races does not go away.